Best Acoustics For Under £250

 Acoustic guitars are wonderful things.
 As great as it is to plug in an electric through an amp and let rip, there’s still something magical about picking up an oversized piece of wood and letting its natural tones ring out.
 Their beauty lies in their simplicity; acoustic guitar design has changed very little (if at all) over the years and players still flock towards them as a songwriting or performance tool.
 Here’s a look at a few of the best acoustics for under £250.

-While it won’t win any prizes for having a memorable name, you certainly won’t forget the way this guitar looks.
+While it won’t win any prizes for having a memorable name, you certainly won’t forget the way Ibanez TCM50e looks.
 Perhaps drawing on Ibanez’ traditional heritage as makers of high quality rock and metal orientated guitars, this unique looking electro will make you stand out in a crowd.

-This fine effort from Marina, part of the Farida brand, is a slightly larger auditorium style guitar.
+This Marina MR-06, part of the Farida brand, is a slightly larger auditorium style guitar.
 The bigger body shape enables it to project its sound further, making it perfect for solo artists or those who need to stand out in a mix.
 While Marina and Farida guitars may go under the radar slightly, compared to the more established brands, their build quality and tonal excellence means they are gaining fans quickly.

-What list of acoustics would be complete without a 12 string variant.
+What list of acoustics would be complete without a 12 string variant?
 12-ers provide a much richer, more resonant sound which is perfect for a number of different musical styles.
-This Epiphone is well made, has the classic dreadnought look and will provide plenty of inspiration for your playing.
+This Epiphone DR 212 is well made, has the classic dreadnought look and will provide plenty of inspiration for your playing.